Last Updated on September 21, 2020

 3. Limited discounts

 Put together a good deal, but something that still is profitable to you.
-You might not maximize sales, but you will be closer to maximum profits.

 4. Different promotions